titanclass/edfsm/README.md

 > Note if no `ignore_command!` declarations are provided then exhaustive matching on states and commands is not enforced.

-> There is a `ignore_event!` macro available for ignoring events where events are driving the steps.
+> There is a `ignore_event!` macro available for ignoring events where events are providing the input.

 State machines are then advanced given a mutable state and command.
 An optional event can be emitted along with a possible state transition e.g.: